 - Click here for more bio information about the band

 The McLain’s brand new recording project, Hit The Road And Go, was released in 2016 on their label, Big Pick Productions.
-The project showcases their music described as “upbeat and bluesy – that is polished, but with the energy of rockabilly (Johnny Cash meets Alison Krauss).”
+The project showcases their music described as “upbeat and bluesy – that is polished, but with the energy of rockabilly (Johnny Cash meets Dolly Parton).”
 Although progressive in this sense, Roots Music Report classified the project as “traditional bluegrass,” and Band Blurb states, “Hit the Road and Go is a completely professional and thoroughly artistic experience capable of entertaining longtime fans of the genre and newcomers alike.”

 The project has been extremely well received!
 In its first week of release, Hit The Road And Go was the #1 Album of all genres on Airplay Direct.
 Also, the opening track, “This Old Heart (Is Gonna Rise Again)” reached #9 on the Roots Music Report chart of traditional bluegrass singles.